Accelerated Real-time Cine and Flow under In-magnet Staged Exercise: Results

+The image quality, after coil reweighting, was deemed adequate to perform quantification in all cases.
 In \figref{cine-flow-quant}A, the cardiac function parameters extracted from the short-axis RT cine images are displayed, tracing the progression from rest to three stages of exercise for each volunteer.
 In summary, the EDV remained relatively consistent from rest through the exercise stages in both ventricles.
-In contrast, the ESV decreased as exercise intensity and HR increased, indicating more vigorous cardiac contractions during exercise stress.
+In contrast, the ESV decreased as exercise intensity and HR increased, indicating more vigorous cardiac contraction during exercise.
 Consequently, the SV typically increased under stress, which is consistent with the literature \cite{beaudry2018exercise}.
 However, the pattern of increase in SV varied among volunteers, ranging from a rapid initial rise to plateauing in some, and a more gradual increase in others.
 The consistent elevation in CO was attributable to the increased SV and HR.
-Both HR and APHR trends extracted from the cine images (not shown) were similar to the ones extracted from the flow images.
+The HR and APHR trends extracted from the cine images (not shown) were similar to the ones extracted from the flow images discussed below.

 In \figref{cine-flow-quant}B, the aortic and pulmonic flow parameters, tracked from rest through three stages of exercise for each volunteer, are depicted.
 The NFF values demonstrate an overall increase with exercise, although this rise is less pronounced compared to the biventricular stroke volumes.
-However, CO exhibits a similar trend of increasing with exercise intensity.
+Nonetheless, CO exhibits a similar trend of increasing with exercise intensity.
 The peak velocities for both arteries also show an upward trend with exercise.
-Across all volunteers, the maximum heart rates (recorded from cine or flow) ranged from 92 to 152 bpm and the maximum APHR ranged from 46\% to 81\%.
+Across all volunteers, the maximum heart rates (recorded from cine or flow) ranged from 92 to 152 beats per minute (bpm) and the maximum APHR ranged from 46\% to 81\%.
 On average, the subjects were able to achieve a maximum APHR value of 70\%.
-The perceived exertion, measured using BRPE, ranged from 6 to 16, with an average value of 9.3.
+The perceived exertion, measured using BRPE, ranged from 9 to 16, with an average value of 12.3.
 For the subjects who quit before reaching the $60$ W workload, the most commonly expressed reasons were shortness of breath, leg fatigue, and overall exhaustion.